8.2 |

 This classification of rights and duties is a constructional

-one, not some intuitionist-impressionist array of alleged sorts
+one, not some intuitionist-conventionalist

-distinguished categories of rights, even pseudorights, fit in
+distinguished categories of rights, even pseudorights, fit in with

 this pattern of right-duty constellations.
 Usually tho, they can